-617.1.
+- 617.1.
 Surface temperature restrictions are necessary to protect adjacent cargo from potential damage and to protect persons handling packages during loading and unloading.
 This requirement is particularly restrictive for transport by air as a result of the difficulty of providing adequate free space around packages.
 For this reason para.
-617 always applies to the air mode, whereas for other modes less restrictive surface temperature limits may be applied, under the conditions of exclusive use (see para.
-662 and paras 662.1-662.4 of the Regulations).
-If, during transport, the ambient temperature exceeds 38°C under extreme conditions (see para.
-618), the limit on accessible surface temperature no longer applies.

-617.2.
-Account may be taken of barriers or screens intended to give protection to persons without the need for the barriers or screens being subject to any test.

-618.1.
-The ambient temperature range of -40 to 55°C covers the extremes expected to be encountered during air transport and is the range required by the International Civil Aviation Organization [7] for packaging any dangerous goods, other than 'ICAO excepted goods', destined for air transport.

-618.2.
-In designing the containment, the effect of ambient temperature extremes on resultant surface temperatures, contents, thermal stresses and pressure variations should be considered to ensure containment of the radioactive material.

-619.1.
-This is a similar provision to that required by the International Civil Aviation Organization [7] for packages containing certain liquid hazardous material intended for transport by air.
-In this edition of the Regulations the provision has been expanded to include all forms of radioactive material.
+617 always applies to the air mode, whereas for other modes less restrictive surface temperature limits may be applied, under the conditions of exclusive use (see paras 652 and 653 of the Transport Regulations and paras 652.3 and 653.1-653.3).
+If, during transport, the ambient temperature exceeds 38°C under extreme conditions (e.g. para.
+618), the limit on accessible surface temperature no longer applies. - 617.2.
+Account may be taken of barriers or screens intended to give protection to persons without the need for the barriers or screens being subject to any test. - 618.1.
+The ambient temperature range of -40°C to 55°C covers the extremes expected to be encountered during air transport and is the range required by the ICAO [7] for packaging any dangerous goods, other than 'dangerous goods in excepted quantities', destined for air transport. - 618.2.
+In designing the containment, the effect of ambient temperature extremes on resultant surface temperatures, contents, thermal stresses and pressure variations should be considered to ensure containment of the radioactive material. - 619.1.
+This is a similar provision to that required by the ICAO [7] for packages containing certain liquid dangerous goods intended for transport by air.
+This includes the requirement for the package to withstand, without leakage, a pressure differential of 95 kPa.
+In the 1996 Edition of the Transport Regulations the provision was expanded to include all forms of radioactive material.

 619.2.
 Pressure reductions due to altitude will be encountered during flight (see para.
-577.1).
-The pressure differential which occurs at an increased altitude should be taken into account in the packaging design.
-The 5 kPa is the minimum ambient pressure to be accommodated by the designer (this results from a consideration of aircraft depres-surization at a maximum civil aviation flight altitude, together with a safety margin).
+578.1).
+The pressure differential that occurs at an increased altitude should be taken into account in the packaging design.
+The pressure differential of 95 kPa plus the MNOP (see paras 228.1-228.3) is the pressure differential to be accommodated, without leakage, by the package designer.
+This design specification results from a consideration of aircraft depressurization at a maximum civil aviation flight altitude together with any pressure already inside the package, with a safety margin.